yifeiw99/CACTUS_fall2021/README.md

-## CACTUS: Computational Analysis for Communication on Text, User-Generated content, and Social Networks
+## CACTUS: Computational Analysis for Communication on Text, User-generated content, and Social networks
 ## Taught in Winter 2021 at the National University of Singapore

 **Professor**: Dr. Kokil Jaidka